Scotland, Pennsylvania: Geography

 Scotland is located in eastern Franklin County, near the center of Greene Township.
 Interstate 81 passes through the southeastern side of the community, with access from Exit 20.
 I-81 leads southwest 5 mi to Chambersburg, the county seat, and northeast 27 mi to Carlisle.
 Pennsylvania Route 997 passes along the northeastern edge of the community, leading northwest 2 mi to U.S. Route 11 at Green Village, and southeast 6 mi between Fayetteville and Caledonia State Park.

 Conococheague Creek, a tributary of the Potomac River, forms the southwestern edge of the community.

 Scotland School for Veterans' Children

 The Scotland School for Veterans' Children was located in Scotland until Governor Rendell forced the school to close in 2009 by eliminating the state funding.

 Scotland was originally built as a school for orphaned children shortly after the Civil War.
 It was then converted into a school for children in grades 3-12 that had family members in the military.

 Geology

 The type section of the Conococheague Formation, a Cambrian limestone and dolomite, is located in Scotland.

-In popular culture

-The 2001 film Scotland, PA is set in the community of Scotland, though it was not filmed there.
-It is a modern retelling of Shakespeare's Macbeth, set in a fast food restaurant.